niklasfrykholm/blog/2011/managing-coupling-3.md

-* TODO(nf) This document has images that are missing from the blogspot site.
-Find out where they went.

 # Managing Decoupling Part 3 - C++ Duck Typing

 Some systems need to manipulate objects whose exact nature are not known.
 For example, a particle system has to manipulate particles that sometimes have mass, sometimes a full 3D rotation, sometimes only 2D rotation, etc. (A *good* particle system anyway, a bad particle system could use the same struct for all particles in all effects.
 And the struct could have some fields called `custom_1`, `custom_2` used for different purposes in different effects.
 And it would be both inefficient, inflexible and messy.)